makyo/writing/work/claw17/disappearance.md

 "It's okay, though."
 He settles back into the Adirondack chair with a sigh.
 "You can get by without that.
 You're just gonna have to let go of the idea that you'll ever be a part of that world again.
 You might, but it's best to expect you won't."

 From then on, it's silence.
-I cry as quietly as I can, and Adam pours me another inch of rum and leans across the table between us to tip another ice cube into my jar.
+I cry as quietly as I can.
+Adam pours me another inch of rum and leans across the table between us to tip another ice cube into my jar.

 -----

-Adam is *set*.
+Adam is *set.*

 He owns his property outright, and is up-to-date on all his licenses.
 Business is good.
 "Half rent", for me, covers twice the cost of maintaining my studio --- utilities, that share of property tax, everything.